lee-blake/CME-Commitment-to-Change/Documentation/User.md

 3. Click the "compose email" button to open your default email software with the selected emails as recipients.

-### - Viewing Course Commitments and Status Breakdown
+### - Viewing Course Commitment and Status Breakdown
 1. [From your course's view page](#Navigating-to-the-View-Course-Page), look for the "Commitments in This Course" section.
 2. In the "Status Breakdown" section, you will see a pie chart containing a breakdown of all commitment statuses made in your course.
 3. The "Commitments Made in This Course" section contains the names of all commitments created in your course.
 You can click on the link for each to view the commitment's details.